-A member of our team will contact you the day before your surgery to confirm your arrival time.
+On the day of your surgery arrive two hours prior to your surgery time, unless otherwise instructed by your surgeon’s office or hospital staff.
 You’ll need to arrange for someone to drive you to and from the hospital.
 For safety reasons, you may not drive yourself home after surgery due to anesthesia.

 Please arrive at the time your surgeon asks you to be at the Hospital and allow additional time for parking.
 Park in Zone A Garage A and make your way to the second floor surgery department.